David Zinman: Best-selling recording

 Zinman's 1992 recording of Henryk Górecki’s Symphony no.3 with Dawn Upshaw and the London Sinfonietta was an international bestseller.

 Personal life

-Zinman and his second wife, Mary, an Australian violist, live in New Jersey.
-Zinman has two sons and a daughter.
+Zinman's first marriage to Leslie Heyman ended in divorce.
+He later was married to Mary Zinman, an Australian violist.
+Mary Zinman died in April 2025.
+Zinman has two sons and a daughter, including recording engineer Paul Zinman.